-During the year ended September 30, 2018, we sold New Jersey NOLs in the amount of \$38.5 million resulting in the recognition of income tax benefits of \$3.2 million, recorded in our consolidated statement of operations.
+During the years ended September 30, 2020 and 2019, we sold New Jersey State net operating losses, or NOLs, in the amount of \$33.3 million and \$31.2 million, respectively, and unused research and development, or R&D, tax credits in the amount of \$0.6 million and \$0.9 million, respectively, resulting in the recognition of income tax benefits of \$3.3 million and \$3.4 million respectively, recorded in our statement of operations.

-Since inception, we have not recorded any U.S. federal or state income tax benefits (excluding the sale of New Jersey NOLs and research credits) for the net losses we have incurred in each year or on our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of September 30, 2018, we had federal and state NOL carryforwards of \$164.2 million and \$67.6 million, respectively, that will begin to expire in 2030 and 2036, respectively.
-As of September 30, 2018, we had federal foreign tax credit carryforwards of \$2.4 million available to reduce future tax liabilities, which begin to expire starting in 2023.
-As of September 30, 2018, we also had federal research and development tax credit carryforwards of \$8.5 million that begin to expire in 2032.
+Since inception, we have not recorded any U.S. federal or state income tax benefits (excluding the sale of New Jersey state NOLs and R&D tax credits) for the net losses we have incurred in each year or on our earned R&D tax credits, due to our uncertainty of realizing a benefit from those items.
+As of September 30, 2020, we had federal and state NOL carryforwards of \$236.5 million and \$72.3 million, respectively, that will begin to expire in 2030 and 2038, respectively.
+As of September 30, 2020, we had federal foreign tax credit carryforwards of \$2.4 million available to reduce future tax liabilities, which begin to expire starting in 2023.
+As of September 30, 2020, we also had federal research and development tax credit carryforwards of \$6.6 million and \$0.3 million, respectively, which begin to expire in 2032 and 2033, respectively.

 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
 We have not completed a study to assess whether an ownership change has occurred in the past.
-Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with or after our IPO, our ability to utilize NOLs could be further limited by Section 382 of the Code.
+Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change, our ability to utilize NOLs could be further limited by Section 382 of the Code.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Our NOLs are also subject to international regulations, which could restrict our ability to utilize our NOLs.
+Furthermore, our ability to utilize NOLs of companies that we may acquire in the future may be subject to limitations.
+There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.